When was the last time you looked at the quality and accuracy of your B2B persona and contact data?

 So that’s one way to think about it: by scrubbing out all these people, you actually can show your effectiveness a lot better.

 Realize that email is a very particular type of communication, and it’s applicable.
 Don’t discount this fact.
 It is the number one communication method for business, and it is the number one communication method that business is done through.

-If you just have people in your audience, and they’re not actively in a sales cycle, email can help you keep up with them, but don’t discount all the other avenues that help you keep up with them.
+If you have people in your audience and are not actively in a sales cycle, email can help you keep up with them, but don’t discount all the other avenues that help you keep up with them.